Solar + storage

 If the grid goes down, stored energy takes over to meet power demands.
 This applies to homes and businesses, as well as vital service providers in the community such as hospitals, shelters, and community centers.
 Together, they can keep critical electrical services running for individuals and communities in the event of an emergency.

-Storage is likely to become a key component of the complex grid of the future where both the production, management, and consumption of energy is managed by users across the grid.
+Storage is likely to become a key component of an improved electric grid where the production, management, and consumption of energy is managed by users across the grid.
 Solar + storage is closely tied with efforts for grid reform.

 Solar + battery storage uses